 ADC Champion Select

 You and your Support should pick champions that synergize with each other or counter enemy bot lane.
 You should also look at your team and the enemy team to determine who to pick.
 It ensures that you will not only choose a champion that complements your win conditions but someone that will do great against the enemy team.

-Twitch is a fantastic late-game carry that will reach his highest potential in a hard engage team.
-He can also do well as the main turnover carry, that will miss the beginning of a teamfight, waiting for enemies to burn their abilities so he can shred everyone from a distance.
+Twitch is a fantastic late-game carry that will reach his highest potential in a hard engaged team.
+He can also do well as the main turnover carry, which will miss the beginning of a team fight, waiting for enemies to burn their abilities so he can shred everyone from a distance.